rifadul/single-vendor-ecommerce-front-end/README.md

 This is a Next.js-based e-commerce project named Shark Wave.
 The project offers a modern development experience and includes both client-side and server-side rendering capabilities to enhance user experience and performance.

+## 🚨 Important Notice: Cloning Prohibited

+This repository is shared for **demonstration purposes only**.
+**Cloning, downloading, or redistributing this code without permission is strictly prohibited.**

+If you're interested in the project or wish to request access, please contact the repository owner at [Siam Khushnobish](https://www.linkedin.com/in/rifadul-islam-khushnobish-siam/).

+---
 ## Getting Started

 Follow the steps below to set up and run the Shark Wave project on your local machine.